 In this episode of the Predictable Designs Podcast I discuss the importance of finding a technical advisor, and how critical it is to get help upfront to simplify your product.

-I share a couple of stories to highlight the importance of simplifying your product.
-One story is about an entrepreneur that likely saved at least $50,000 by eliminating one secondary feature of his product.
+In the podcast I share a couple of stories to highlight the importance of simplifying your product.
+One story is about an entrepreneur who saved at least $50,000 by eliminating one secondary feature of his product.

 The second story showcases another entrepreneur that greatly simplified his product development by changing one feature specification.